strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 1. If Strimzi is managing the Cluster CA, the CaReconciler regenerates the Cluster CAs certificate and key.
 The old certificate and key are kept in the respective Kubernetes Secret and renamed to ca-YYYY-MM-DDTHH-MM-SSZ.crt.
 2. The CaReconciler skips updating the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret (since the components still only trust the old CA certificate).
 3. The CaReconciler rolls the ZooKeeper and Kafka nodes to trust the new CA certificates.
+4. The CaReconciler skips deleting the old CA certificate, since the new CA certificate isn't fully used yet.
-4. The ZooKeeper and Kafka reconcilers:
+5. The ZooKeeper and Kafka reconcilers:
    1. Generate new certificates signed by the new CA key.
    2. Update the cluster-ca-cert-generation, cluster-ca-key-generation and server-cert-hash annotations on the StrimziPodSets.
    3. During their rolling update step, roll the Kubernetes Pods for ZooKeeper and Kafka to use the new certificates (this is triggered by diffing the server-cert-hash annotation).
-5. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key and roll the Kubernetes Pods to use the new certificates.
+6. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key and roll the Kubernetes Pods to use the new certificates.
-6. A new reconciliation starts.
+7. A new reconciliation starts.
+8. The CaReconciler makes no changes to the Cluster CAs certificate and key.
-7. The CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with a new certificate signed by the new CA certificate (since the Kafka and ZooKeeper Kubernetes Pods now have the strimzi.io/cluster-ca-cert-generation and strimzi.io/cluster-ca-key-generation matching the current Cluster CA and therefore the Cluster CA is fully trusted and used).
+9. The CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with a new certificate signed by the new CA certificate (since the Kafka and ZooKeeper Kubernetes Pods now have the strimzi.io/cluster-ca-cert-generation and strimzi.io/cluster-ca-key-generation matching the current Cluster CA and therefore the Cluster CA is fully trusted and used).
+10. The CaReconciler skips rolling the ZooKeeper and Kafka nodes, since the CA is fully trusted.
-8. The CaReconciler removes the old CA certificates and keys that have been named ca-YYYY-MM-DDTHH-MM-SSZ.crt.
+11. The CaReconciler removes the old CA certificates and keys that have been named ca-YYYY-MM-DDTHH-MM-SSZ.crt.
-9. The component reconcilers roll their Kubernetes Pods, since the Cluster CA passed in has a flag indicating certs have been removed.
+12. The component reconcilers roll their Kubernetes Pods, since the Cluster CA passed in has a flag indicating certs have been removed.

 > ![Cluster CA private key update flow](./images/076-cert-update-existing.png)
 >